alfonzodev/alfonzodev/README.md

 **`Trainee Software Developer`**

-<p>I'm a full-stack creative developer with a passion for creating immersive 3D user experiences on the web.</p>
+<p>I'm a full-stack creative developer with a passion for problem-solving and creating immersive user experiences on the web.</p>
 <p>Curently completing a coding bootcamp at Northcoders.</p>

 ## 🌱 I’m learning